1988 Atlantic hurricane season: Hurricane Gilbert

-The 13th tropical depression formed just east of the Lesser Antilles on September 8.
-As it moved west-northwest, it became Tropical Storm Gilbert over the islands on September 9.
+The 13th tropical depression formed from a tropical wave just east of the Lesser Antilles on September 8.
+As it moved west-northwest, the depression strengthened into Tropical Storm Gilbert on September 9, shortly before passing over Guadeloupe.
 The tropical storm turned west and rapidly intensified to a major hurricane on September 11.
 Gilbert continued to strengthen as it brushed the southern coast of Hispaniola.
-It passed directly over Jamaica as a Category 3 hurricane and brought torrential rains to the island's mountainous areas.
+It passed directly over Jamaica as a Category 3 hurricane.
+The cyclone became the first to strike Jamaica at hurricane intensity since Charlie in 1951.
 When the center reemerged over water, Gilbert rapidly intensified again.
-On September 13 the central pressure dropped 72 mb, the fastest deepening of an Atlantic hurricane on record until 2005's Hurricane Wilma.
-Gilbert's pressure of 888 mb at the time was the lowest sea level pressure ever recorded in the Western Hemisphere.
+On September 13, the central pressure dropped 72 mb, the fastest deepening of an Atlantic hurricane on record until 2005's Hurricane Wilma.
+Gilbert's pressure of 888 mb at the time was the lowest sea-level pressure ever recorded in the Western Hemisphere, and the lowest in the Atlantic basin until Wilma.

 Gilbert weakened slightly before landfall on the Yucatán Peninsula, although it struck at Category 5 strength.
+Until 2007's Hurricane Dean, Gilbert was the most recent storm to make landfall as a Category 5 hurricane in Mexico.
 As the eye moved over land, the storm rapidly lost strength, reemerging on September 15 in the Gulf of Mexico as a Category 2 hurricane.
 Hurricane Gilbert continued its northwest track and restrengthened to a minimal Category 4 hurricane.
 On September 16, Gilbert made its final landfall in northeast Mexico near the town of La Pesca with maximum sustained winds of 125 mi/h.
 The center passed south of Monterrey, Mexico, on September 17 and brought heavy flooding to the city.
 Gilbert's remnants turned north and eventually merged with a developing frontal low pressure system over Missouri.

-Hurricane Gilbert was the most intense hurricane ever observed in the Atlantic basin until Hurricane Wilma broke this record in 2005.
-The storm caused $2.98 billion in damage across the Caribbean and into Central America.
-Gilbert was the first hurricane to make landfall in Jamaica since Hurricane Charlie in 1951.
-Until 2007's Hurricane Dean, it was also the most recent storm to make landfall as a Category 5 hurricane in Mexico.
-The death toll from Gilbert was reported to be 318 people, mostly from Mexico.
+The storm caused $2.98 billion in damage and 318 deaths across the Caribbean and into Central America, with Jamaica and Mexico particularly hard hit.
+In the former, heavy rains and strong winds destroyed or damaged crops, roads, small aircraft, and structures, including nearly 240,000 low-incoming housing units and about 95% of health care facilities.
+Extensive argicultural losses were also reported, especially to banana crops and the poultry industry.
+At least $800 million in damage and 45 fatalities occurred on Jamaica, while sources such as the NHC place the damage total closer to $2 billion.
+In Mexico, wind gusts may have reached 200 mph in the Yucatán Peninsula, although no wind reports from the country are known.
+Gilbert destroyed over 60,000 homes throughout the country.
+Overall, 202 deaths and $2 billion in damage occurred in Mexico.
+Flooding in the Monterrey metropolitan area led to many of those fatalities.
+A large tornado outbreak was reported in the United States, with Storm Data documenting 47 twisters – 41 in Texas, 3 in Alabama, 2 in Mississippi, and 1 each in Louisiana and Oklahoma.